NativeScript/nativescript-dev-appium/README.md

 # nativescript-dev-appium

-A helper package to make running E2E [Appium](http://appium.io) tests in NativeScript apps easier.
+A package to help with writing and executing e2e [Appium](http://appium.io) tests.

 ## <a name='usage'></a>Usage